-Over the next 3 years (and longer if necessary), Orland Park will continue to work with IEPA and other stakeholders, of the CAWS chloride Work Group.
-During this process, the MWRD will facilitate the Work Group's efforts to develop an effective BMP program to reduce chloride loadings to the CAWS, as well as to develop, and secure regulatory adoption and approval of, a compliance mechanism to address chloride issues as presented in NPDES permits for dischargers to the CAWS.
+Over the next 3 years (and longer if necessary), Richton Park will continue to work with chloride loadings to the CAWS, as well as to develop, and secure regulatory adoption and approval of, a compliance mechanism to address chloride issues as presented in NPDES permits for dischargers to the CAWS.
 During this time period, the MWRD will provide periodic reports to the Board as to the status of the Work Group's discussions.
-At the conclusion of the Work Group's efforts, the MWRD (with Orland Park, and other stakeholders if possible) will provide a final report to the Board, including recommendations and any proposed changes to regulations that are necessary in order to implement the recommendations.
+At the conclusion of the Work Group's efforts, the MWRD (with Richton Park, and other stakeholders if possible) will provide a final report to the Board, including recommendations and any proposed changes to regulations that are necessary in order to implement the recommendations.